 Letterkenny University Hospital (LUH) is situated on the Kilmacrennan Road close to Letterkenny town centre.
-The hospital is a member of the HSE West and North West Region and provides a range of health services to the people of County Donegal, serving a population of over 166,000 people.
+The hospital is a member of the Saolta University Health Care Group and provides a range of health services to the people of County Donegal, serving a population of over 166,000 people.
 It is a 378-bedded acute general and maternity hospital, which is part of the Health Service Executive (HSE).
-A broad range of acute services are provided on an in-patient, day case and outpatient basis including:
+The hospital is divided into four Directorates which are: Medicine; Perioperative (incorporating Surgery, Anaesthesia and Critical Care); Women's and Children's and Diagnostics (incorporating Radiology and Laboratory Medicine).
+A broad range of acute services are provided under these four Directorates on an in-patient, day case and out-patient basis including:

 - Intensive Care

 - Emergency Department

 - Acute Medical Assessment Unit

 - Coronary Care

 - General Medicine (Including respiratory/cardiology)

 - Older People's Services (Including a rehabilitation unit)

 - General Surgery (including breast surgery and colorectal)

 - Urology

 - Obstetrics and Gynaecology

 - Paediatrics (Including neo-natal services)

 - Palliative Care

 - Orthopaedics

 - Renal Services (Including renal dialysis)

 - Oncology

 - Haematology

-- Surgical Post operative Care Unit (SPOCU)
+- High Dependency Unit

 - Laboratory Medicine (including Histopathology)

 - Anaesthesia

 - Diagnostic

 - Interventional Radiology

 - Acute Stroke Unit

-- Gastroenterology (inclusive of Inflammatory Bowel Disease)

-- Infusion Unit